forgedsoftware/measurementcommon/README.md

 					"otherSymbols": ["gf"],
 					"otherNames": ["gravet-force"],
 					"type": "customary",
+					"systems": ["gravitational"],
 					"multiplier": 9.80665e-3
 				},
 				...
 			}
 		}
 		...
+	},
+	"prefixes": {
+		...
+		"kilo": {
+			"symbol": "k",
+			"type": "si",
+			"multiplier": 1e3
+		},
+		...
 	}
 }
 ```

 ### Fields
-Systems and units have the following properties.
+Systems, dimensions, and units have the following properties.
 All properties are strings unless otherwise defined.

- - **Measurement Systems**
+ - **Systems**
-  - *name* - A formal name for the measurement system
+  - *name* - A formal name for the system
-  - *inherits* - (optional) The key of the measurement system that it inherits from
+  - *inherits* - (optional) The key of the system that it inherits from
   - *historical* - (optional, boolean) Determines if the system is in common usage
- - **Systems**
+ - **Dimensions**
-  - *symbol* - The symbol that is generally used to represent that system
+  - *symbol* - The symbol that is generally used to represent that dimension
-  - *otherNames* - (optional, array) Other names used for the system
+  - *otherNames* - (optional, array) Other names used for the dimension
   - *baseUnit* - The name of the unit that should be used as the base unit that all multipliers and adjustments are based off
-  - *derived* - (optional) Many systems can be derived from base systems that can't be derived from anything else. e.g. speed is "length/time"
+  - *derived* - (optional) Many dimensions can be derived from base dimensions that can't be derived from anything else. e.g. speed is "length/time"
  - **Units**
   - *symbol* - The symbol that is most commonlly used to represent the unit
   - *type* - The type of unit it is: si, customary, or range.